 If you’re worried about the risks, interest rates, or application requirements inherent in the methods we’ve discussed so far, don’t worry.
 One of the most effective home equity loan alternatives for owners who want to convert their equity is a sale-leaseback program.

-How does a sale-leaseback work?
+How does a sale-leaseback work ?
 The premise of this home equity loan alternative is as simple as it sounds.
 It allows you to sell your house, converting your equity to cash without having to take out a home loan or move out.
-Here at EasyKnock, our sale-leasebacks are tailored to homeowners in all different circumstances.

-When you sell your house to EasyKnock, you convert your home’s equity to the cash you need, while getting to stay in it for as long as you need as a renter.
+What are some sale-leaseback benefits?
+When you sell your house to a sale-leaseback provider, you convert your home’s equity to the cash you need, while getting to stay in it for as long as you need as a renter.
 Depending on your goals, you can even retain the option to buy back your property when you’re ready.
-If you decide to move, EasyKnock can help you sell the home on the open market to access any remaining value and any appreciation.
+If you decide to move, some providers can help you sell the home on the open market to access any remaining value and any appreciation.

 There are several different ways to get the equity out of your home.
 When deciding which one would work best for your needs, do thorough research and talk to a financial advisor.
-If a sale-leaseback sounds like it might be the best solution for you, contact EasyKnock today to get started.
+If a sale-leaseback sounds like it might be the best solution for you, check out what programs may be available to you today to get started.